andreasioannoutech/Dictionary-Provider/README.md

-# Udacity Android Developer Nanodegree supporting exercise
+# Android app utilising Android dictionary provider

-ANDROID DICTIONARY PROVIDER EXAMPLE
+Android app showing utilisation of the Android dictionary provider.
+This exercise was used for Udacity Android Developer Nanodegree as a supporting exercise.